Iran says it arrested 17 CIA spies, some sentenced to death

 The arrests took place over the past months and those taken into custody worked on “sensitive sites” in the country’s military and nuclear facilities, an Iranian intelligence official told a press conference in Tehran.

-He did not say how many of them got the death sentence nor when the sentences were handed down.
+He did not elaborate, say how many of them got the death sentence nor when the sentences were handed down.

 The announcement comes as Iran’s nuclear deal with world powers is unraveling and tensions have spiked in the Persian Gulf region.
 The crisis stems from President Donald Trump’s decision to pull the United States out of Tehran’s deal last year and intensify sanction on the country.